 After exploring Lucerne and discovering its beautiful sights, unique attractions, and landmarks that are free to visit, I’ve realized that any traveler simply needs more than one day in Lucerne.
 I would recommend at least two days.

-Well, it’s because… yes, you may already see the highlights within a half day walking tour.
-Also, yes, just a day’s journey in Lucerne should be enough for you to explore what makes the city such a captivating place to visit.
-However, it takes a full two days to soak up all the fun, adventure, learning, and breathtaking scenery that Lucerne offers.
+Yes, you may already see the highlights within a half day walking tour… Also, yes, just a day’s journey in Lucerne should be enough for you to explore what makes the city such a amazing place to visit.

 9